How Does Birth Control Interact with an MTHFR Gene Mutation?

 MTHFR is the critical enzyme for almost all biological processes that involve folate and methionine metabolism.
 However, those with an MTHFR genetic mutation have a defective MTHFR enzyme and cannot process folate effectively.

-Those with the MTHFR 677 TT genotype (this is considered a double mutation) have about 25% higher homocysteine levels than those with the 677 CC genotype (no mutation), but the impact of the MTHFR polymorphism varies according to folate status.
+Those with the MTHFR 677 TT genotype (this is considered a double mutation) have about 25% higher homocysteine levels10 than those with the 677 CC genotype (no mutation), but the impact of the MTHFR polymorphism varies according to folate status.

-A 2005 study also showed that women with the C677T genotype were 50% more likely to have had arterial thrombosis.
+A 2005 study13 also showed that women with the C677T genotype were 50% more likely to have had arterial thrombosis.
 The same study noted that women with the C677T genotype who used oral contraceptives had a risk of ischemic stroke five times higher than women who had neither the factor V Leiden variant (a mutation of one of the blood clotting factors) nor an MTHFR genotype.

-For these reasons, women with an MTHFR mutation taking oral contraceptives may be at an even higher risk of health concerns associated with folate and B12 deficiency
+For these reasons, women with an MTHFR mutation taking oral contraceptives may be at an even higher risk of health concerns associated with folate and B12 deficiency.

 Does an MTHFR Gene Mutation Impact Oral Contraceptives Effectiveness?